Posted on

 FM 7-25 Infantry Field Manual Headquarters Company, Intelligence and Signal Communication, Rifle Regiment Oct 7th 1942 – Outlines jobs and roles of the intelligence and reconnaissance platoon and the communication platoon.

-FM 7-35 Antitank Company Infantry Regiment and Antitank Platoon Infantry Battalion March 1944 | Describs and organization of the antitank company and platoon.
+FM 7-35 Antitank Company Infantry Regiment and Antitank Platoon Infantry Battalion March 1944 | Describes and organization of the antitank company and platoon.

 (2) The individual weapons are the rifle, the carbine, and the pistol.

-For the older version see: FM 7-35 Antitank Company Rifle Regiment May 1941.
+For the older version, see: FM 7-35 Antitank Company Rifle Regiment May 1941.

 FM 7-37 Cannon Company Infantry Regiment March 1944 | Organization and structure of the Cannon Company.
 The cannon company consists of the following weapons: